3. Protection Universelle Maladie (PUMA)

 3.3.
 How to Apply for PUMA

-In order to obtain health cover through the PUMA you need to register with your local health authority, the Caisse Primaire d’Assurance Maladie (CPAM).
+To obtain health cover through the PUMA you need to register with your local health authority, the Caisse Primaire d’Assurance Maladie (CPAM).

-The CPAMs have a number of offices throughout each department of France.
+There are numerous CPAM offices throughout each department of France.
 The location of your local office can be found in the telephone directory, on-line, or ask at your mairie.

-In order to make application you need to complete the application Form 736 Demande d'affiliation au régime général sur critère de résidence.
+To apply you need to complete the application Form 736 Demande d'affiliation au régime général sur critère de résidence.
 Print it off, complete it, and include all the necessary documentation with it.

 You will need to produce evidence of your income, your passport, marriage certificate, birth certificate and proof of residence, e.g. electricity or telephone bill.